 Beyond the sandy shores of the Caribbean, Chef Alan also held top culinary roles at acclaimed cosmopolitan city hotels.
 As Executive Chef at the Bank Restaurant in London, his inventive menu mixing Modern British, Mediterranean and Asian cuisines that attracted passionate diners and brought in more than £2.3 million annually for the 140-seat restaurant.
 He also took the lead as Executive Chef at the renowned Piccolino’s Restaurant in London, overseeing and educating staff on a range of classic Italian disciplines, including daily fresh pasta making and training.

 Chef Alan’s 28 years of experience spans the globe, from the Caribbean to South Africa, London and The Seychelles.
-His global acuity, coupled with his intimate knowledge of the Caribbean, make him the ideal match to lead the culinary legacy of CuisinArt into the future.
+His global acuity, coupled with his intimate knowledge of the Caribbean, make him the ideal match to lead the Epicurea team of chefs and to lead culinary legacy of CuisinArt into the future.